ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-basic.md

 This tutorial will teach you the steps needed to configure an acquisition using a PXIe-148X module with a Leopard Imaging IMX490 camera and familiarize you with the basic functionality provided by the Acquisition Getting Started Example.

+**Note:** This document references the example included with the NI-FlexRIO 22Q3 driver.
+Examples included in newer releases of the driver should be appliable.

 ## Prerequisites

 Review and complete all setup from the [PXIe-1486 Getting Started Guide](https://www.ni.com/docs/en-US/bundle/pxie-1486-getting-started/) or [PXIe-1487 Getting Started Guide](https://www.ni.com/docs/en-US/bundle/pxie-1487-getting-started/).